 Today's Practice: A 15-Turn Conversation Experiment

 Today’s Practice Pick a real multi-step task you have on hand, and hold a conversation with AI for at least 15 turns (one question + one answer = one turn).
-Example tasks: “Help me plan a family trip (destination, itinerary, budget, packing list)” “Help me set up a personal blog from scratch (pick a platform, choose a theme, write the first post)” “Help me analyze a career decision (take stock of where I am, pros and cons, action plan)” Don’t try to steer the conversation deliberately — let it unfold naturally.
-When the conversation reaches around turn 10, pause and send this message: ...
+Example tasks: “Help me plan a family trip (destination, itinerary, budget, packing list)” “Help me set up a personal blog from scratch (pick a platform, choose a theme, write the first post)” “Help me analyze a career decision (take stock of where I am, pros and cons, action plan)” Let the conversation unfold naturally without forcing strict structure at first, but do pause around turn 10 and run the progress-summary checkpoint.
+Send this message: ...

 2026-05-22 · 2 min · Alex Wang